Brayden-L/Brayden-L.github.io/_posts/2023-02-14-Creak Traffic.md

 </details>
 <br><br>

 The routes here tend to be of a more moderate grade.
-This is expected as climbs 5.9 and under are relatively uncommon at Indian Creek.
+This is largely because we are detecting repeat *sends*, not repeat *attempts*.
+This measure then under-represents climbs that many people have sent, then failed to send on repeat attempts.
+Additionally, climbs 5.9 and under are relatively uncommon at Indian Creek.
 These climbs are likely to be repeated by climbers of all skill levels due to their accessibility.

 These routes may be less popular than those ranked by raw number of ticks, but they represent a particualarly important opportunity.
 Namely, they receive high traffic due to repeated use by the same people.
 We hold true that everyone has an equal claim to the resource, so if a route is just wildly popular and a heap of people are each responsibly claiming their use, there is not much to be done without getting more restrictive.
 In this case, use can be drastically reduced by targeting the small group of repeat users.

+## Combination Metric
+The simplest way to normalize among these different factors is to sum the [Z (standard) score](https://en.wikipedia.org/wiki/Standard_score), which is simply how many standard deviations from the mean the value is.
+If one believes one factor is more important than the others, you can weight it by a scalar.
+Based on my own bias, I weight the metrics as follows:

+C<sub>Score</sub> = 0.4 \* Z<sub>Num Ticks</sub> + 0.3 \* Z<sub>Tick Velo</sub> + 0.15 \* Z<sub>Lead Ratio</sub> + 0.15 \* Z<sub>Repeat Sender</sub>

+In what may seem a silly thing to do, the cumulative score can be calculated as a Z-score as well.
+This re-casts these numbers from an arbitrary scale to a more meaningful frame of reference.

+{% include creak_traffic/Cum_Hist.html %}

+At a glance, I would qualify any route outside the upper fence at ~1.75 as "critical" and any route in the 1.00-1.75 range as "notable".

 # Conclusion